In addition to these resources, a number of MICA-funded on-campus work-study employment opportunities are available.

 Borrowing opportunities are also available to parents of dependent undergraduate students under the Federal PLUS loan program.

 - MICA-sponsored competitive scholarships are awarded to new and returning students based solely on merit.
-New freshmen and transfer applicants must complete the Admissions Office scholarship application.
+New freshmen and transfer applicants must complete the Admissions Office scholarship application as part of the application for admission (MICA Online Application or CommonApp) .
 Returning student competitive scholarship applications are available in December for the following academic year.

 - Maryland state residents are also encouraged to review the array of scholarships available through the Maryland State Office of Student Financial Assistance.

 - Federal Unsubsidized Stafford Loans are available to students regardless of need.
 Interest rate is fixed at 3.76%.
 Freshmen may borrow up to $5,500 per year.
 Sophomores may borrow $6,500 per year, and juniors and seniors may borrow up to $7,500 per year.
 The undergraduate maximum is $57,000.
 Although these loans are not based on need, students are required to submit financial aid applications through the regular financial aid process.